Regulations and Procedures for All Graduate Students

 Enrollment Requirements

 PhD and DMA students must complete at least four full fall and/or spring semesters in full-time study at Rice University.
-The minimum enrollment requirement for all thesis master's programs and non-thesis master's programs in Business, Architecture, and Music is one fall or spring semester of full-time graduate study.
-For non-thesis master's programs outside of Business, Architecture, and Music, the minimum enrollment requirement is one semester in full-time or part-time graduate study.
+The minimum enrollment requirement for all thesis master's programs and non-thesis master's programs in Architecture and Music is one fall or spring semester of full-time graduate study.
+For non-thesis master's programs outside of Architecture and Music, the minimum enrollment requirement is one semester in full-time or part-time graduate study, with the exception of the MBA in Business, which requires four fall or spring semesters of full-time graduate study.

 Concurrent Enrollment at Another Institution